 Mobile wallets to store bitcoins

 There are many good mobile wallet apps available that you can download to your smartphone.
-Mobile wallets are very convenient for storing small amounts of bitcoins for every day purchases.
+Mobile wallets are very convenient and suitable for storing small amounts of bitcoins for every day purchases.
 Mobile wallets are hot wallets since your phone is connected to the internet, which is a less secure way to store bitcoins.
 For this reason you should only keep small amounts of bitcoins on your phone.
 Some good alternatives are:

 - Mycelium Bitcoin Wallet (Android)